ethanokamura/perfectline/src/content/dsa/heaps.md

 4. `ExtractMin()` to remove the highest priority element
 5. `DecreaseKey()` to prioritize an element (move them up in the queue)

-We will also need helper functions to keep track of relations within the heap (like the left, right, and parent node).
+We will also need helper functions to keep track of relations within the heap (like the left, right, and parent nodes).

-Remember that the left and right node are the left and right children of the current node we are working with.
+Remember that the left and right nodes are the left and right children of the current node we are working with.
 For example, 2 (left) and 3 (right) would be child nodes of 1:
 ```
     1
    / \